Rafał Dobrucki

 Rafał Dobrucki (born 27 December 1976 Poland) is a Polish former speedway rider.
 He earned four international caps for the Poland speedway team.

 Career

-On 25 July 1999 he won the Continental Final, which formed part of the 2000 Speedway Grand Prix Qualification.
+On 25 July 1999, Dobrucki won the Continental Final, which formed part of the 2000 Speedway Grand Prix Qualification.
 He went on to qualify as a permanent rider for the 2000 Speedway Grand Prix.
 In 2003, he won the Polish pairs title.

-He rode in the British leagues after joining the Oxford Silver Machine in 2004.
+Dobrucki rode in the British leagues after joining the Oxford Silver Machine in 2004.